-NOTE: New abalone rules apply from 1 November 2019.
+NOTE: New abalone rules came into effect from 1 November 2019.
 See

 Scientific name: Haliotis rubra